Percona-Lab/mongoDB-workload-generator/README.md

     * (Optional) Seeds initial data with the number of documents defined by `documents_count` in the config.
 3.  **Workload Execution:**
     * Spawns the configured number of **Active Workers**.
-    * Continuously generates and executes queries (Find, Insert, Update, Delete, Aggregate) based on your configured ratios.
+    * Continuously generates and executes queries (Find, Insert, Update, Delete, Aggregate, Upsert) based on your configured ratios.
     * Generates realistic BSON data for Inserts and Updates (supports recursion and complex schemas).
+    * Workers pick a random collection from the provided list for every operation.
 4.  **Reporting:**
     * Outputs a real-time status report every N seconds (configurable).
     * Prints a detailed summary table at the end of the run.